aws-samples/aws-bootstrap-kit-examples/README.md

 * **Bootstrapping an organization on AWS should be easy**: whatever the size of an organization, bootstrapping it on AWS should be as simple as running a command line

-* **AWS best practices is for everyone**: whatever the size of an organization, their end customers deserve a secured, reliable and cost efficient solution so we don't compromise on AWS best practices for simplicity
+* **AWS best practices is for everyone**: whatever the size of an organization, their end customers deserve a secure, reliable and cost efficient solution so we don't compromise on AWS best practices for simplicity

 * **Everything is code** (when possible): infrastructure management is a lot easier and more reliable when everything is managed by code.

-* **CI/CD everywhere**: Human is flawed, let's automate any deployment on any stage
+* **CI/CD everywhere**: Human is flawed, let's automate any deployment at any stage

 * **Think of the future**: what's created by the resources available here aims to limit future tech debt and ease future growth by being easily migratable to large enterprise solutions such as AWS Control Tower.